Long-Acting Cabotegravir Plus VRC-HIVMAB075-00-AB (VRC07-523LS) for Viral Suppression in Adults Living With HIV-1

 HIV Infections Reverse Transcriptase Inhibitors Oral Cabotegravir (CAB) Nucleoside Reverse Transcriptase Inhibitors (NRTIs) Long-Acting Injectable Cabotegravir (CAB LA) VRC07-523LS CAB LA + VRC07-523LS

 - HIV-1 infection, documented by any licensed rapid HIV test or HIV enzyme or chemiluminescence immunoassay (E/CIA) test kit at any time prior to study entry and confirmed by a licensed Western blot or a second antibody test by a method other than the initial rapid HIV and/or E/CIA, or by HIV-1 antigen, plasma HIV-1 RNA viral load.

-- World Health Organization (WHO) and Centers for Disease Control (CDC) and Prevention guidelines mandate confirmation of the initial test result with a second distinct assay.
+- World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC) guidelines mandate that confirmation of the initial test result must use a test that is different from the one used for the initial assessment.
 A reactive initial rapid test should be confirmed by either another type of rapid assay or an E/CIA that is based on a different antigen preparation and/or different test principle (e.g., indirect versus competitive), or a Western blot or a plasma HIV-1 RNA viral load.

-- Clinically stable for at least 8 weeks prior to study entry on a three-drug ART regimen that includes a boosted protease inhibitor, a nonnucleoside reverse transcriptase inhibitor (NNRTI), or an integrase inhibitor, plus two NRTIs, with no history of a switch due to virologic failure.
+- Clinically stable (i.e.,in the opinion of the site investigator, doing well and not sick from treatment) for at least 8 weeks prior to study entry on a three-drug ART regimen that includes a boosted protease inhibitor, a nonnucleoside reverse transcriptase inhibitor (NNRTI), or an integrase inhibitor, plus two NRTIs, with no history of a switch due to virologic failure.

 - NOTE: Previous switches for reasons other than virologic failure prior to screening are allowed.